 \section{Introduction}

-The notion of community-based trip sharing---leveraging the structure of commuting patterns and urban communities when optimizing trip sharing---was first explored by \citet{hasan2018} to reduce parking pressure and congestion.
-It studied that the effects of different driver and commuter matching arrangements on trip shareability for a car-pooling or car-sharing platform.
-Trip shareability is loosely defined as the ability to aggregate as many trips as possible to reduce the number of vehicles required to serve them.
+The notion of community-based trip sharing---leveraging the structure of commuting patterns and urban communities when optimizing trip sharing---was first explored by \citet{hasan2018} to reduce parking pressure and congestion on university and corporate campuses.
+The study, which was originally motivated by the desire to relieve parking pressure at the University of Michigan, Ann Arbor, investigated the effects of different driver and commuter matching arrangements on trip shareability for a car-pooling or car-sharing platform.
+Trip shareability was loosely defined as the ability to aggregate as many trips as possible to reduce the number of vehicles required to serve them.
 The evaluation of several different optimization models revealed that commuter matching flexibility, i.e., a willingness to be matched with different drivers and passengers daily, is key for an effective trip-sharing platform.